26 Using N2WS with Azure

 Recover from a backup, including file-level recovery.
 See section .

-N2WS Backup & Recovery needs the following permissions to perform backup and recovery actions.
+N2WS Backup and Recovery needs the following permissions to perform backup and recovery actions.

 Add your subscription ID value to the subscriptions